News Breakfast: History

 The program commenced broadcasting on 3 November 2008 as ABC News Breakfast on ABC2, with hosts Virginia Trioli, Barrie Cassidy (Monday-Thursday) and Joe O'Brien (Friday), sport presenter Paul Kennedy and weather presenter Vanessa O'Hanlon.

-News Breakfast is currently hosted by James Glenday and Bridget Brennan and is broadcast on ABC TV and ABC News.
-They are joined by news presenter Emma Rebellato, sport presenter Catherine Murphy and weather presenter Nate Byrne.
-Tyson Shine is the program's executive producer.

 In January 2009, O'Brien replaced Cassidy as a full-time co-host with Cassidy continuing to appear on the program providing political commentary.

 In June 2010, Michael Rowland replaced O'Brien, who moved back to Sydney to present ABC News Mornings on ABC News 24.

 In May 2011, the program moved to the ABC, with children's programming moving to ABC2 and ABC3.

 In November 2011, it was announced that the ABC News Breakfast brand would expand to the weekend with Weekend Breakfast hosted by Andrew Geoghegan and Miriam Corowa.

 In January 2014, ABC News Breakfast had an extensive makeover, launching a larger new and improved set with three different individual presenting areas.
 The set includes a news desk, a newswall presenting area and a soft set with seating.
 The new set kept the existing couch that has been seen on air since the show's launch.

 In April 2017, following the refresh of the ABC News brand, the show rebranded to News Breakfast.

 In May 2019, Trioli announced she will leave News Breakfast to replace Jon Faine as the Mornings presenter on ABC Radio Melbourne.

 In June 2019, the ABC announced that Lisa Millar would succeed Virginia Trioli, commencing on 19 August.
 Trioli finished on the show on 16 August.

 In November 2023, the ABC announced that Bridget Brennan will join the show as news presenter and co-host the show one day per week whilst Lisa Millar works on other projects.

 In July 2024, Millar announced she would leave News Breakfast, to focus on other projects across the ABC.
 Her last show was on 23 August 2024.
 Bridget Brennan was then announced as Millar's replacement.

 In November 2024, Rowland announced that he would leave News Breakfast after almost 15 years to focus on other parts of his career within the ABC.
 His last show was on 13 December 2024.
 In December 2024, ABC announced that former ABC News correspondent and ABC News ACT presenter James Glenday would replace Rowland from 20 January 2025.

-Catherine Murphy also joined the team as sports presenter in 2025.
+Emma Rebellato and Catherine Murphy also joined the team in 2025 as the program’s news and sports presenters.